 The solution, then, is to repeal the 17th Amendment and return, to the state legislatures, the power to appoint senators.
 At present, the Republican Party controls the overwhelming majority of those legislatures.
 As of February 2018, the legislatures of 32 states were controlled by Republicans, according to the National Conference of State Legislatures.

 Leftists, then, would argue that repealing the 17th Amendment today would hand the Republican Party a commanding majority in the Senate.
 While that is true, it would shift much of the nation’s political focus to the state level; residents of each state would invest much more of their attention and personal participation in district and state-level politics.
 The consequences of their votes for state legislators would become far more consequential, as those legislators would, in turn, appoint U.S. Senators.
 In effect, politics would again become much more local.

 Citizens in every state would learn that they are equally responsible for the make-up of their state governments and for the direction of the federal government.
 The states themselves would, once again, have more direct representation and influence in Congress.

 Beyond the bickering over a multitude of national issues – both economic and cultural – the American people stand at a fork in the road: They can choose to abandon the constitutional republic in favor of a system that appears, on its face, to empower the electorate fairly but leads, in reality, to an electoral majority that decides everything, to the exclusion of the minority.
 Arguably, such a system could well lead to the breakup of the United States.
 The alternative road leads to a more devolved political landscape in which the republican system survives.
-The status quo, at this point, may not be an option.We value your comments!
-Please weigh in on our comment section below.
+The status quo, at this point, may not be an option.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com